scttfrdmn/cargoship/README.md

 are getting.
 If no unit is specified, defaults to bytes.
 Any unit supported by [go-humanize](https://github.com/dustin/go-humanize) is supported here.

+`--skip-hashes` : This will skip the hash calculation.
+If this flag is use, we won't be able to verify the integrity of the files afterwards, but it will make scanning directories with lots of small files MUCH faster.

 A couple reasons for setting this:

 * Cloud storage may have a maximum file size limit.
 This is a good way to limit